Exotic matter is an open world adventure game by MoebiusGames. It is currently in early access and is available on Steam.

 Blueprints can be used in a replicator to craft a variety of items, like new laser drills for example.
 I also enjoyed how certain aspects interacted.
 You hold credits in your hand to activate vending machines or point a device to configure electronics.
 You can create weapons too, and there is at least one aggressive enemy in the game so you will need them.
 In true Minecraft style, you can go delving into the deep for rare resources like uranium.
 If you die you do lose your gear, however, so be careful.

 Everything that Exotic matter attempts to do, it does competently.
 Its main issue is a lack of content.
 It just needs more of pretty much everything in terms of, items, locations, story, and creatures.
 In its current state, it won’t take you long to run out of the storyline and things to do, aside from building.
-But the game is in early access of course, and to an extent, this is to be expected.
+The game is in early access of course, and to an extent, this is to be expected.
 I also encountered a nasty bug that wouldn’t let me load a save which was a real bummer.

 A couple of other issues were present.
 If you fall down a dark hole and don’t have any light blocks, it can be difficult or impossible to get back out.
 Water doesn’t actually have any physics right now.
 It doesn’t drain or leak if you mind the blocks containing it.